Wah Cantt Punjab, Pakistan Travel Guide

 Extend your visit to the capital region by 1-3 days.
 This allows exploration of Islamabad's modern attractions, cultural sites (e.g., Lok Virsa Museum), and diverse dining.
 You can also dedicate more time to Rawalpindi's historical markets, museums, and colonial architecture.

 Approx. 2-3 hours drive from Wah Cantt, via Islamabad.
 These popular hill stations offer cooler temperatures, dense pine forests, scenic views, and trekking opportunities.
-They are especially popular in summer as an escape from the heat.
+They are particularly popular in summer as an escape from the heat.

 Tailor your extended trip to your interests and time.